Which Aircraft Hangar Type Fits Your Needs

 Choose if:

-• You want workspace alongside aircraft
+• You want dedicated workspace alongside your aircraft for maintenance and projects

-• Privacy and independence are priorities
+• Privacy and operational independence are priorities worth paying for

-• You may sublease excess space
+• You might sublease excess space to offset costs—common strategy among box hangar owners

 Avoid if:

-• Budget is severely constrained
+• Your budget is severely constrained and every dollar matters

-• Simple storage is sufficient
+• Simple storage is truly sufficient for your actual needs

 Community Hangars: Budget Access